sjha08/Biotech-Pharma-News-Insights/README.md

 - Top trending themes in biotech and pharma news
 - Executive-ready tables highlighting key developments

-## How to Run
-1. Clone the Repl or download the repository
-2. Ensure dependencies are installed: `pandas`, `matplotlib`, `seaborn`
-3. Run `main.py` to generate charts and tables

 ## Outputs
 - Charts: category distribution, top companies by headlines
 - Tables: top headlines per category with clickable links